davepacheco/dotfiles/README.md

 # dotfiles

 Lots of people have written tools to manage their dotfiles.
 This one's mine.
+It's not written for anyone else, but you're welcome to try.

 The design principles are:

 * There are several different configurations: my home laptop, my work laptop,